Gcore (formerly G-Core Labs) started life in 2011.

 The costs can get pretty complicated if you want to configure your server completely from scratch using the Server configurator, and there are additional tables of information telling you how much you will pay for monthly traffic depending on your server’s location (plus how much extra you will pay if you exceed your allowance).

-You can reach this company’s customer support staff via phone, email, live chat, and an online form.
-Existing customers can seek support by submitting a ticket from the control panel.
+You can contact this company’s customer support staff through phone, email, live chat, and an online form.
+Existing customers can request support by submitting a ticket from the control panel.
 When I tested the live chat support, I found the agent to be responsive but not particularly knowledgable.

 Gcore shines when it comes to the support documentation for its hosting, CDN, and media platform products.
 It also provides very detailed documentation about the Application Programming Interface (API) that you can use to manage your services.
 But beware; this is very technical documentation: